finkelshtein/SunflowersWales/content/shipments/08-2022-medicine-shipments/index.md

   focal_point: 'top'
 share: false
 authors: [admin]
+cathegory: 'latest'
 ---

-In August, we have made a couple of small but important shipments of medicine to Ukraine.
+In August, we have made a couple of small but important shipments of medicine to Ukraine, for ca.£1750.

 <!--more-->